 Like other visual functions, there are glasses that can be purchased to correct color vision.
 However, these corrective lenses are often expensive, and you would need to remember to wear them constantly.
 There is another way to enhance color vision.

 EyePromise eye vitamins are the only products available with this level of dietary zeaxanthin, the critical antioxidant chosen by the eye to protect and enhance central vision.
-Additionally, EyePromise has a vitamin specifically designed for people with diabetes, and it’s been proven to enhance color vision in a clinical trial!
+Additionally, EyePromise has a vitamin specifically designed to support eye health in people with blood glucose control issues, and it’s been proven to enhance color vision in a clinical trial!

 While EyePromise has a comprehensive line of effective eye health vitamins, it can be difficult to know for sure which product is right for you.
 And to that, we say, “Let our experts tell you!”
 Take the quiz to find out now!